ixqifeba/ixqifeba.github.io/content/posts/second-post.md

 channeled
 into an automaticity
 of prognostics,
+and stacking
-of supreme architecture,
+supreme architectures,
 except for a rare glimpse
 of cessation
 here or there.

 That the past should
 predict the present
-is preposterous.
+is a convincing error.
 And yet, it is
 the foundation
 of our inheritance.